St. Peter's dome Climb: Tickets and Best Prices

-One of the great attractions of the Vatican City is the immensity of St. Peter's dome and of course, its views.
-I tell you everything you need to know -times, price, tickets- to go up and contemplate the spectacular view of Rome.
+One of the great attractions of Vatican City is the dome of St. Peter's and, of course, its views.
+I tell you everything you need to know -times, prices, tickets- to go up.

 We have seen it hundreds of times in postcards, movies, photos... but not everyone who comes to St. Peter's Basilica climbs the Dome, located inside the temple.
 The experience without climbing to the top of Vatican City is not complete.